HSTA-R, the largest retired teachers organization in Hawaii, was established by HSTA in 1995.

 Publishing of a state newsletter, The Messenger,

-Monitoring the State Legislature, Employee Retirement System, Employer-Union Health Benefits Trust Fund, and HSTA VEBA Trust,
+Monitoring the State Legislature, Employee Retirement System, Hawai'i Employer-Union Health Benefits Trust Fund, and HSTA VEBA Voluntary Employees Beneficiary Association Trust,

-Presenting pre-retirement planning workshops for teachers during HSTA Institute Week and at schools,
+Presenting pre-retirement planning workshops for teachers during HSTA Institute Week and for HSTA Chapters and schools.

 Promoting the integration of HSTA-R members into HSTA programs and activities;